A.F.C. Blackpool: History

 The club was founded as Blackpool Metal Mechanics in 1947 before changing their name to Blackpool Mechanics.
 They initially played in local leagues on the Fylde coast.
 They won the Fylde District League Division Two title in the 1950–51 season and were promoted to Division One, where between 1953–54 and 1957–58 they were champions twice and runners-up three times in five consecutive seasons.
 They also won a number of local cup competitions, including the Lancashire FA Amateur Shield in 1957–58.

 In 1959 the club took the decision move up the leagues and joined the West Lancashire League.
 In their first season, 1959–60, they were runners-up.
 In 1960–61 they were champions and also won the Lancashire FA Amateur Shield again.
 The following season they were again West Lancashire League champions.
 In 1962 they joined the Lancashire Combination Division Two.
 The division was disbanded in 1968, with the league becoming a single division.
 The 1971–72 season saw a third-place finish.
 In the 1972–73 season they won the Lancashire Combination Bridge Shield and in 1974–75 finished as runners-up in the league, just one point behind champions Darwen.

 With the formation of the North West Counties Football League, they were placed in Division Three, finishing sixth in their first season in the new League.
 They were promoted as champions to Division Two in 1985–86.
 They were briefly promoted to Division One in 1991–92 before being relegated back to Division Two, renamed Division One in 2006.

 In May 2005 Lytham St. Annes FC, who had just won the West Lancashire League Division One title, merged into the Mechanics after resigning from the West Lancashire league.
 In May 2008 the Mechanics merged with Squires Gate Junior FC, with the club renamed AFC Blackpool.
-The name change depended upon Blackpool giving it their full approval, and in July 2008 they confirmed to the Lancashire Football Association that they had no objections and that they were keen to help the club.
+The name change depended upon Blackpool F.C. giving it their full approval, and in July 2008 they confirmed to the Lancashire Football Association that they had no objections and that they were keen to help the club.

 As champions of Division One in 2010–11, they were promoted to the Premier Division.
-On 21 March 2015 some Blackpool fans boycotting their match with Leeds in protest at chairman Karl Oyston's management of the club decided to attend AFC Blackpool's match against Bootle.
+On 21 March 2015, some Blackpool F.C. fans boycotted their match with Leeds in protest of chairman Karl Oyston's management of the club, deciding instead to attend AFC Blackpool's match against Bootle.
 The game saw an attendance of 503 compared with an average of 35 that season; some Leeds fans also attended the match as part of a combined general protest "against the Football League."
 The club were relegated to the North West Counties League First Division at the end of the 2015–16 season, in which they finished bottom of the table.